CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms a user would use: 'rootkit', 'kernel', 'memory dump', 'Volatility3', 'syscall', 'hidden modules', 'rkhunter', '/proc', '/sys', 'lsmod', 'Linux'.
-These are precisely the terms a security analyst would mention when needing this skill.
+Excellent coverage of natural terms a user would use: 'rootkit', 'kernel', 'memory dump', 'Volatility3', 'lsmod', 'hidden modules', 'hooked syscalls', 'rkhunter', '/proc', '/sys'.
+These are precisely the terms a forensics analyst would use when requesting this type of analysis.

 3 / 3